St. James Episcopal Church, St James NY

 SMITHTOWN FOOD PANTRY

 St. James was one of the founding members of the Smithtown Emergency Food Pantry, which opened in 1984.
-The Pantry operates Monday through Friday from 9.00am to 12.00 noon, and is staffed entirely by volunteers from seven churches in Smithtown Township; church members also donate most of the food.
+The Pantry operates Tuesdays, Thursdays, and Saturdays from 10.00am to 12.00 noon, and is staffed entirely by volunteers from seven churches in Smithtown Township; church members also donate most of the food.
 The need for its services has grown every year.
-In 2011 the pantry provided food for 1,479 families (5,185 individuals).
+On average, the food pantry assists about 600 individuals every month.

 GOOD FRIDAY BLOOD DRIVE